blex-max/pileup-events/README.md

 ## Authors & Acknowledgements

-`pileup-events` is the work of Alex Byrne & Luca Barbon of CASM Informatics, Wellcome Sanger Institute.
+`pileup-events` is the work of Alex Byrne (alex@blex.bio) & Luca Barbon of CASM Informatics, Wellcome Sanger Institute.

 This tool uses [htslib](https://github.com/samtools/htslib) by the samtools team, and [cxxopts](https://github.com/jarro2783/cxxopts) by Jarryd Beck & contributors.